fpjohnston/TECO-64/doc/intro.md

 example.
 TECO is a character-oriented editor, and also offers a number of facilities for dealing with lines of text.

-Because TECO is an interpreter, you can use it interactively, issuing commands which are to be executed as soon as they are typed in.
+TECO can be used interactively, where commands are executed as soon as they are typed in.
 In this mode, TECO can be used for tasks ranging from simple to complex.

 You can also write sequences of commands called macros, which can be stored internally and then invoked by short commands.